montalvocanojacquelinem3s2-cyber/CBTis47_log_dispositivoss_m3s2/docs/PRODUCT_BACKLOG.md

 # US 01: User Access and Security

 ### Description
-This epic focuses on secure access to the Smart Home system and user authentication.
+As a homeowner, I want to access the system securely, so that my personal information and devices remain protected.
 ```gherkin